shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-domain-lists-or-app-lists.md

 To add domains or apps to a list:

-1. Select **Network >  Inventory > Targeting Lists** from the top navigation menu.
+1. In Microsoft Monetize UI, select **Network >  Inventory > Targeting Lists** from the top navigation menu.
 1. Select **Domain Lists** or **App Lists** tab.
-1. Check the checkbox next to one or more domain lists or app lists.
+1. Select the checkbox next to one or more domain lists or app lists.
 1. Select **Actions >  Add domains** OR **Add apps** and do one of the following options:
     - Select **Enter text** and copy and paste domains or apps into the box.
 OR
     - Select **Upload a file**, click **Select File**, select the file to upload, and click **Open**.